gbusto/Team-Chat/README.md

 Eventually I'll create an OpenAI teammate file, and I'll also do the same for Claude.
 And maybe even one for Llama 3.
 That's the goal.

+## Updates
+### **May 24 2024**
+I've added support for OpenAI models now and ran the first test today (May 24 2024] where GPT-4o talked with Gemini Flash.
+Super cool.

+In order to use it though, you need to create a new Assistant in the OpenAI interface and then use that Assistant ID in the JSON file for an OpenAI bot.
+See `bots/jasper.json` for an example.
+It's not the best implementation, but it works well enough for now.

 ## Features
 -   Real-time chat with AI and human teammates
 -   Support for Markdown formatting and code syntax highlighting in chat messages